About Visual Website Optimizer

 How much improvement in conversions can you expect?

-Though improvements in conversions varies according to type of website, typically you should be happy with at least >10% improvements in conversions.
-In some cases, you can be surprised by getting more than 200% improvement in conversions.
+Typically, you should be happy with at least >10% improvements in conversions.
+In some cases, you can even celebrate a conversion lift of more than 300%.

 Read existing VWO case studies to get a balanced perspective.